 Light: This plant needs about 4 to 6 hours of direct sunlight daily to thrive.
 While it can survive in partial shade, it requires direct sunlight for flowering.
 If you keep it indoors, place it in a bright spot.

 Soil: For optimal growth, use well-draining soil when planting Crassula ovata 'Didier Pocreau'.
-You can use commercial potting soil mixes specially designed for succulents or make your own.
+You can use commercial potting soil mixes specially designed for succulents, or you can make your own.

 Hardiness: The plant can tolerate a wide range of temperatures and may even survive light frost.
 However, prolonged cold is usually fatal.
-Crassula ovata 'Didier Pocreau' grows best in USDA Plant Hardiness Zones 10a to 11b, with average minimum winter temperatures ranging from 30 to 50 °F (-1.1 to 10 °C).
+Crassula ovata 'Didier Pocreau' grows best in USDA Plant Hardiness Zones 10a to 11b, with average minimum winter temperatures ranging from 30°F to 50°F (-1.1°C to 10°C).

 Watering: Proper watering is most important for this plant.
-Although it does not need frequent watering, during the growing season, it requires deep watering when the soil is dry.
+Although it doesn't require frequent watering, during the growing season, it needs deep watering when the soil is dry.
 It needs little water in the summer and even less in winter when it is semi-dormant.

 Fertilizing: As a slow-growing plant, Crassula ovata 'Didier Pocreau' does not require much fertilizer.
-However, it can benefit from a small amount of organic fertilizer in mid-spring when it starts actively growing.
+However, it can benefit from a small amount of organic fertilizer in mid-spring, when it starts to grow actively.

-Repotting: This plant can be left in a small pot as it does not mind being root-bound.
-However, it is best to repot it every two to three years or when it becomes top-heavy.
-The ideal time to repot is in spring when the new growth starts.
+Repotting: This plant can be left in its small pot, as it doesn't mind being root-bound.
+However, it's best to repot it every two to three years, or when it becomes top-heavy.
+The ideal time to repot is in the spring, when new growth starts.

 Propagation: Generally, Crassula ovata 'Didier Pocreau' is propagated by stem cuttings or leaves.
 However, it can also be started from seeds.
 The fastest way to get a decent-sized plant is by using a stem cutting.
 Always take cuttings during the growing season.
 The best time to sow the seeds is in spring or summer.